fancompute/angler/angler/README.md

 	return I_P
 ```

-Note: `angler` assumes you are trying to maximize `J`, so define your objective function accordingly.
+> Note: `angler` assumes you are trying to maximize `J`, so define your objective function accordingly.

-Note: Please make sure you use `autograd.numpy` to define operations in your objective function.
+> Note: Please make sure you use `autograd.numpy` to define operations in your objective function.

-Note: Objective functions are generally defined as a function of the linear fields `Ez` and nonlinear fields `Ez_nl`.
+> Note: Objective functions are generally defined as a function of the linear fields `Ez` and nonlinear fields `Ez_nl`.
 If you are working on a purely linear problem, you must still include `Ez_nl` but there is no need to use it within `J`.
 We're currently working on a more flexible way to define objective functions.

+## Definining the optimization problem

 With our problem defined, we may construct an optimization object simply as